hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b> The <b>Create Server Definition</b> button only displays while the servers are editable.
 Once the install process is triggered by the
 <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>, this button disappears and no
 changes can be made.
-If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.
+If you want to make changes, you need to start over by re-installing the HP Helion Cloud OS Administration node.
 For procedural instructions, see <a href="/cloudos/install/">Install and Configure Your Cloud</a>.
 </p>